" What is the point in creating more than we can use, if it causes us to live less of a life?" Nkwo

-The clothes are free-spirited and nomadic, inspired by the lives of the wandering people of the African deserts and the great plains.
-Modern interpretations of early methods of hand crafting like weaving, beading, hand dyeing and embroidery, give new life to fabricsby transforming their conventional uses and making the transition from tradition to modernity.
+The clothes are free spirited and nomadic, inspired by the lives of the wandering people of the African deserts and great plains.
+Through exploration and experimentation with innovative techniques, the label aims to harness the capabilities of technology (both old and new) as a sustainable form of preserving traditional craft skills.
+Modern interpretations of early methods of hand crafting like weaving, beading, hand dyeing and embroidery give new new life to fabrics by transforming their conventional uses and making the transition from tradition to modernity.

-Nkwo is devoted to promoting a positive image of Africa and creating meaningful change on the continent by involving as many parts of the expanding fashion eco-system as possible.
-Her unique interpretations of the rich history, culture and traditions have seen Nkwo Onwuka emerge as one of Africa's leading fashion designers as she champions the African renaissance.
+NKWO is devoted to promoting a positive image of Africa and the unique interpretations of the rich history, culture and traditions have seen Nkwo Onwuka emerge as one of Africa's leading fashion designers as she champions the African renaissance.

 Africa has a long tradition of cloth weaving, however, it is one of our traditional handicrafts that is fading away as some of the processes are time consuming and the demand for cheaper mass produced textiles is very high.
 This has led to a booming fashion industry that in turn produces copious amounts of watse.
 It also led NKWO to to start up a sustainability project where the main focus is textile waste reduction through innovative cutting techniques, recycling and fabric manipulation.